HAI 2024

 4.

-Attendees will have the opportunity to evaluate and compare amyloid and tau PET data in specific clinical and clinical research contexts, including review of typical findings in Alzheimer’s disease dementia, mild cognitive impairment due to Alzheimer’s disease, and in clinically normal individuals.
-These phenomena will also be related to familial forms of the disease and to non-AD processes such as fronto-temporal lobar degeneration and dementia with Lewy Bodies, and chronic traumatic encephalopathy.
+Attendees will have the opportunity to evaluate amyloid and tau data in specific clinical and clinical research contexts, including review of typical findings in AD dementia, mild cognitive impairment due to AD, and in clinically normal individuals.
+This includes further elucidation of factors that underlie relationships between amyloid and tau deposition, cognitive decline, and dementia progression that provide a more informed understanding of individual patient trajectories.
+These efforts will also be related to familial forms of the disease, Down Syndrome, and to non-AD processes (i.e., fronto-temporal lobar degeneration and Lewy Body dementia).
+Further study of “real world” research participants will be discussed that includes people from diverse, ethnic and/or racial minority, and disadvantaged groups.

 Keith Johnson, MD, Massachusetts General Hospital